romanpauk/dingo/test/matrix/README.md

 including pointer-to-const operands.
 Stable inverse compositions such as `optional<shared_ptr<T>>` and `optional<unique_ptr<T>>`, and exact owning `variant<shared_ptr<T>, unique_ptr<T>>` requests are supported as well.
-Owning arrays of optionals remain an explicit functionality gap because constructor shape materialization cannot construct an optional element.
+Owning arrays of optionals are supported as well; array construction materializes each value through its declared element type.

 Operators declare positional resolution limitations alongside their type and copy/move rules.
 A limitation may select request strategies and operand operator